jason-kerney/blog/_drafts/2024-08-29-tools-to-manage-tech-debt.md

 ## Measures of Severity of a Potential Problem ##

 There are a number of things that can be examined to determine what the impact will be when risk is realized into a problem.
 These help us to prioritize risks when combined with how likely we believe a problem is to occur.
-At this time I do not know any Corollary Measures of Severity, so I will only list "Key" measures.
+At this time, I do not know any Corollary Measures of Severity, so I will only list "Key" measures.

 ### Key Measures of Severity ###